PClub-Ahmedabad-University/Hacktoberfest-Ideas/README.md

 ## Background

-These are program/script ideas that you can code and add to this repo via adding a PR.
+These are program/script ideas that you can code and add to this repo (either this one or a repo named as Amazing Python Scripts on PClub Account) via adding a PR.
 All valid contributions will be flagged as hacktoberfest-accepted.
 These were formed keeping in mind python ecosystem however you are welcome to try them in any other language.
 If you're interested to work on any one of them add an issue and we can discuss further.
 If you have any Idea of your own again add an issue and we can discuss.

 ## Ideas